-1. MEMORY LOSS THAT DISRUPTS DAILY LIFE.
+1. MEMORY LOSS THAT DISRUPTS DAILY LIFE

-One of the most common signs of Alzheimer's disease, especially in the early stages, is forgetting recently learned information.
-Others include forgetting important dates or events, asking the same question over and over again, or increasingly needing to rely on memory aids (e.g., reminder notes or electronic devices) or family members for things the person used to handle on their own.
+One of the most common signs of Alzheimer's disease, especially in the early stage, is forgetting recently learned information.
+Others include forgetting important dates or events, asking the same questions repeatedly, and increasingly needing to rely on memory aids (e.g., reminder notes or electronic devices) or family members for things the person used to handle on their own.

-What's a typical age-related change?
 Sometimes forgetting names or appointments, but remembering them later.

-2. CHALLENGES IN PLANNING OR SOLVING PROBLEMS.
+2. CHALLENGES IN PLANNING OR SOLVING PROBLEMS